Is the Abortion Pill Safe?

 How safe is the abortion pill compared to other medications?

-The abortion pill is safer than many commonly used medications.
-The risk of a serious complication is less than 1%.
-By comparison, the risk of serious complications from penicillin (allergic reaction) is about 1 to 10%, and the risk of complications from full-term pregnancy and delivery is significantly higher than from the abortion pill.
+The abortion pill is safer than many common medicines.
+The risk of a serious problem is less than 1%.
+By comparison, about 1 to 10% of people have an allergic reaction to penicillin, and giving birth carries a much higher risk than the abortion pill.

 Has the FDA approved the abortion pill?

 Yes.
 The FDA approved mifepristone for medication abortion in 2000.
-It has been reviewed multiple times since then, most recently in 2023, and each review has confirmed its safety and effectiveness.
+It has reviewed it several times since, most recently in 2023, and each review has found it safe and effective.

 Can the abortion pill cause infertility?

-No. Research shows the abortion pill does not affect future fertility.
-You can become pregnant again as soon as 2 weeks after taking the abortion pill.
+No. Research shows the abortion pill does not affect future fertility, and you can get pregnant again as soon as 2 weeks after taking it.

 Can the abortion pill cause cancer?

-No. There is no scientific evidence linking the abortion pill or abortion in general to an increased risk of any type of cancer.
-This has been confirmed by the National Cancer Institute and the American Cancer Society.
+No. There is no scientific evidence linking the abortion pill, or abortion in general, to a higher risk of any type of cancer.
+The National Cancer Institute and the American Cancer Society have both confirmed this.

 What happens if something goes wrong?